Combination Feeding: Breast and Bottle Together

 Choosing What Goes in the Bottle

-• A mix of expressed milk and formula — fine.
-Some families use expressed milk in daycare bottles and formula at bedtime, or vice versa.
+There is no hierarchy here.
+Many families use expressed milk in daycare bottles and formula at bedtime, or vice versa, depending on supply and convenience.

 When Combination Feeding Is a Relief